Things You Need to Know - Sea of Cortez/Midriff Islands

-Quino El Guardian is located at the Marina Fonatur in Puerto Peñasco, Mexico.
-Marina Fonatur is approximately a four hour drive from Phoenix, Arizona.
-Phoenix Sky Harbor Airport is the most convenient and closest airport to fly into to reach our port.
+Phoenix Sky Harbor Airport is the most convenient and closest airport in which to fly to reach our port.

-Proof of diving certification and dive insurance is required.
-Without proof of you will not be able to dive.
-NO EXCEPTIONS!
+Proof of diving certification and insurance is required.
+Without proof, you will not be able to dive.
+NO EXCEPTIONS.

 Suggested Gear & Clothing

 Besides your normal dive gear, each diver is required to have one dive computer as well as a safety sausage (SMB) and whistle.

 We absolutely recommend exposure protection (wetsuits/light drysuits) on all of our trips.
 What you will need greatly depends on your personal comfort level.

 For most divers, we suggest a 3mm to 5mm wetsuit.
 Having additional items to layer works best such as a hood and/or hooded vest.
 Gloves are allowed in the Sea of Cortez.